moj-analytical-services/jwmodel/README.md

 Changes have been made to the jwmodel package to create a more efficient process when it comes to producing model outputs.

-The dev branch in jwmodel acts as a temporary master.
-Changes on working branches should be pushed to dev and then a pull request is needed to merge dev with master.  dev exists to preserve master until code/file structure has been verified and tested by colleagues.
+The *dev* branch in jwmodel acts as a temporary *master*.
+Changes on working branches should be pushed to *dev* and then a pull request is needed to merge *dev* with *master*.  *dev* exists to preserve *master* until code/file structure has been verified and tested.

 ### Outputs